-The 2023 Masonic Youth Leadership Camp will be held July 30 – August 4, 2023 at Green Grove Camp at Wakaw Lake.
-The camp is designed for students going into grades 9-12 this fall.
+The 2023 Masonic Youth Leadership Camp was held July 30 – August 4, 2023 at Green Grove Camp at Wakaw Lake.
+The camp is designed for students going into grades 9-12 in the fall.

 - entering grade nine, ten, eleven or twelve in the fall of 2023?